Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Spices are a major part of Moroccan cuisine with cumin, cinnamon, ginger, turmeric, pepper, coriander and saffron being the most commonly used.
-One cannot eat out in Marrakech without sampling a , a traditional lamb or chicken stew, which has been slowly braised in a clay pot resulting in delicately tender meat and an intensely aromatic flavour.
-Some of the most popular dishes include soup, couscous, (fried phyllo pastry with cream) and (phyllo-pastry pie with pigeon, egg and almonds).
+Travellers cannot eat out in Marrakech without sampling a Tagine, a traditional lamb or chicken stew, which has been slowly braised in a clay pot resulting in delicately tender meat and an intensely aromatic flavour.
+Some of the most popular dishes include harira soup, couscous, jaouhara (fried phyllo pastry with cream) and bastilla (phyllo-pastry pie with pigeon, egg and almonds).

 One of Marrakech's most popular eateries with foreigners, this simply furnished Italian restaurant and pizzeria has a wood-burning oven in an open kitchen, filling the air with delicious Italian aromas.
-Order a Royal pizza, topped with ground beef, prawns, mushrooms and ham; or try pasta in a creamy tomato and vodka sauce, and feel truly aristocratic as a bow-tied waiter caters to your every wish.
-Save room for the excellent tiramisu, or perhaps the home-style apple crumble?
+Guests can order a royal pizza, topped with ground beef, prawns, mushrooms and ham; or try pasta in a creamy tomato and vodka sauce, and feel truly aristocratic as a bow-tied waiter caters to their every wish.
+It's recommended that guests save room for the excellent tiramisu, or perhaps the home-style apple crumble.
 Cantanzano is open Monday to Saturday for lunch and dinner (12pm to 2.30pm, and from 7.15pm to 11pm); reservations are recommended and they do serve alcohol.

-Café des Épices is great for people-watching and the owner obligingly dishes out tasty sandwiches, salads, pastries along with helpful information.
-Spiced teas and coffees round it all off tastefully on the rooftop terrace at sunset, whil the first floor's chill-out lounge has become a popular spot for local youngsters.
+Cafe des Epices is great for people-watching and the owner dishes out tasty sandwiches, salads, pastries along with helpful information.
+Spiced teas and coffees round it all off tastefully on the rooftop terrace at sunset, while the first floor's chill-out lounge has become a popular spot for local youngsters.
 The atmosphere is new world, with music to match.
 Open daily, 8am to 8pm.

 Morocco is not renowned for a glitzy or exciting nightlife, but Marrakech is something of an exception, offering visitors some captivating experiences after sunset.
 Nightlife in Marrakech is a unique combination of sophistication and tradition, offering everything from local storytellers and dancers to international festivals, lounges, bars and energetic dance clubs.
 Flyers and posters around town advertise upcoming events and venues, and it isn't difficult to find something entertaining to do at night.